MintMCP

 • One-click STDIO deployment with automatic hosting and lifecycle management

-• OAuth 2.0, SAML, and SSO integration for enterprise authentication
+• OAuth 2.0, SAML, SSO, and SCIM-driven RBAC for enterprise authentication and authorization

-• Virtual MCP servers with role-based access control and granular tool permissions
+• Virtual MCP Bundles with per-use-case endpoints, SCIM-driven membership, role-based access control, and granular tool permissions

 • Pre-built enterprise connectors for Snowflake, Elasticsearch, and Gmail